 What Does the “Fragrance” Label Actually Mean?

-The International Fragrance Association (IFRA) is the self-regulating organization that sets the standards for the industry, decides what chemicals are allowed under the fragrance loophole, and which ones are not.
-(IFRA has banned less than 200 chemicals.)
+The International Fragrance Association (IFRA) is the self-regulating organization that sets the standards for the industry.
+They decide what chemicals are allowed under the fragrance loophole, and which ones are not.

 What Is “Natural Fragrance”?